The University of British Columbia

 Selected Publications

 Abshire, L. & Opini, B. (2021).
 Disability studies and socially just teacher preparation: Implications for curriculum and praxis.
 In A.A.
 Abdi (Ed.).
 Critical theorizations of education, pp. 87-100.
-Brill
+Brill.

 Opini, B. (2019).
 Inclusive education as exclusive practice: One parent’s experience advocating for children with Fetal Alcohol Spectrum Disorders within the school system.
 Exceptionality Education International, 29(2), 72-90.

-Easterbrook, A. , Bulk, L.Y., Hahn, B. & Jarus, T., Hahn, B., Ghanouni, P., Lee, M., Opini, B., & Parhar, G. (2019).
-University gatekeepers’ use of the rhetoric of citizenship to relegate the status of students with disabilities in health and human service programs, Disability & Society, 1-23
+Easterbrook, A., Bulk, L.Y., Jarus, T., Hahn, B., Ghanouni, P., Lee, M., Groening, M., Opini, B. &Parhar, G. (2019).
+University gatekeepers’ use of the rhetoric of citizenship to relegate the status of students with disabilities in Canada.
+Disability & Society, 34(1), 1-23.

 Opini, B. & Onditi, H. (2016).
 Education for all and students with disabilities in Tanzanian primary schools: Challenges and successes.
 International Journal of Educational Studies, 3(2), 65-76.